N0-C0M/Serenada/push-notifications.md

 ## Architecture (Server-blind)
 ### Key material (per subscriber)
 - Each device that subscribes to notifications generates an ECDH key pair (P-256) in the browser.
-- The private key is stored in IndexedDB (non-exported).
+- The private key is stored in IndexedDB as a CryptoKey.
 The public key is sent to the server with the subscription.
 - The server stores the public key alongside the subscription record (`enc_pubkey`).

 ### Snapshot encryption (per join)
-1. Joiner captures a camera frame at Join time and compresses it (JPEG, ~320px width).
+1. Joiner captures a camera frame at Join time and compresses it (JPEG, ~320px width, ~200KB target).
 2. Joiner generates a random AES-256-GCM content key and encrypts the snapshot with a random IV.
 3. Joiner generates an ephemeral ECDH key pair for this snapshot.
 4. For each recipient public key: